 Suggest Terms can show two metaboxes on your post editing screen:

-- One metabox can help you browse and select from all your existing terms.
+- Show existing terms: This metabox can help you browse and select from all your existing terms.

-- One metabox can analyze your content and find new ideas for terms.
+- Automatic term suggestions: This metabox can analyze your content and find new ideas for terms.

-This image below shows the metabox where you can browse existing terms:
+This image below features the “Show existing terms” metabox where you can browse existing terms:

 The Settings for the Suggest Terms feature